MarvinTheMoodLifter/engineering-expedition/Prova_Intermedia/README.md

 ```
 # If you are not using CMake

-Compile with the following command ("Test" is just a placeholder, you can choose to name the file as you like)
+Compile with the following command ("Test" is just a placeholder, you can choose to name the file as you like):

 ```bash
 cd src